Attention beginners and experts alike, here is the ultimate guide to everything you need to know in order to go skiing

-Not only it’s the closest ski resort to Seoul (about 90 mins drive away) in Gangwon Province, which is the largest ski area in the country, there are also plenty of popular tourist attractions nearby, including the famous picture-perfect Nami Island, as well as Garden of Morning Calm and Seoraksan National Park.
+Not only is it the closest ski resort to Seoul (about 90 mins drive away) in Gangwon Province, which is the largest ski area in the country, there are also plenty of popular tourist attractions nearby, including the famous picture-perfect Nami Island, as well as Garden of Morning Calm and Seoraksan National Park.